hmerrilees/prac/README.md

 # prac
-## a utility completing a feedback-cycle conducive to immersive practice in a busy world
+# a utility for a feedback-cycle conducive to immersive practice in a busy world

 ## Installation
 install rust, clone repo, then